Eating for Healthy Pregnant Women/Ngā Kai Totika mā te Wahine Hapū

 - Vegetable sticks: Keep these in the fridge.
 Serve with plain unsweetened yoghurt or peanut butter.

-- Fruit: Try fresh, canned (unsweetened), frozen or dried, served whole, cut up with yoghurt or in an egg-free smoothie.
+- Fruit: Try fresh, canned (unsweetened) or frozen, served whole, cut up with yoghurt or in an egg-free smoothie.

 - Cereals: Choose cereals that are low in fat and sugar, for example, porridge, untoasted muesli, cornflakes, bran flakes and wheat biscuits.